-Paints and paint-related material (Oil-based paint and stain; Latex (water-based) paint and stain) may contain flammable chemicals.
+Paints and paint-related materials (i.e., Latex/water-based paint & stain, oil-based paint & stain, lacquers, varnishes, paint thinners, etc.) may contain flammable and/or toxic chemicals.
 Refer to the Safety Data Sheet (SDS) for specific hazards.
-Painting materials (i.e., tarps, rollers, brushes, gloves, cans, stir sticks, etc.) that have dried may have different disposal procedures based on the type of paint.
+Painting materials (i.e., tarps, rollers, brushes, gloves, cans, stir sticks, etc.) that have dried may have different disposal procedures based on the type of paint used.

 - Step 1 Latex paint must be stored in a climate-controlled area to avoid freezing and becoming a waste.
-Oil Base paint related material must be stored in a Flammable Cabinet. - Step 2 Paint cans must be sealed when not in use. - Step 3 Excess, used, or empty paint cans are turned-in to the Hazardous Material (HM) collection connex near BLDG 2954. - Step 4 Bar code labels must be removed and turned-in to the Hazardous Materials Supply Operation (HMSO).
+Oil-Based paint related material must be stored in a Flammable Cabinet. - Step 2 Paint cans must be sealed when not in use. - Step 3 Excess, used, or empty paint cans are turned-in to the EMD HWCU at BLDG 2954. - Step 4 Bar code labels must be removed and turned-in to the Hazardous Materials Supply Operation.
+(HMSO).